SSpeights/PowerShellGuide/README.md

 # Why Powershell?

 You may have already asked yourself this question.
 To many, Powershell \(PS\) may seem like an obscure command line tool that is the next generation cmd / DOS from Microsoft.
 Fact is though, after many years of trying Microsoft has developed a powerful scripting environment and language that combines both OS scripting and advanced software programming capabilities that can help you operate many computer systems at once.
+So, what are the advantages?

 PowerShell provides better performance because it does not require a GUI.
 CLI management allows you to use "headless" servers that also provides higher computing performance because the overhead of a GUI is not there.
 PowerShell can call all of the features exposed by the Windows operating system and by the .NET framework.

-And, PowerShell passes data across the pipeline from one command to the next using  objects, allowing for easier manipulation of data and enabling a more powerful feature set.
-This combination of CLI-capabilities that has access to so much Windows functionality is a powerful tool you can use for you Ops tasks.And, in the end PowerShell exposes much more functionality than the Windows management GUIs anyway, so it makes much sense to use it, because with a little work the results can be better and, just as important, reused and automated.
-Finally, in most cases, PowerShell works directly from the command without having to fire up compilers or interpreters to create binaries.
+PowerShell passes data across the pipeline from one command to the next using  objects, allowing for easier manipulation of data and enabling a more powerful feature set.
+This combination of CLI-capabilities that has access to so much Windows functionality is a powerful tool you can use for you Ops tasks.

+In the end, PowerShell exposes much more functionality than the Windows management GUIs anyway.
+So it makes much sense to use it, because with a little work the results can be better and, just as important, reused and automated.

+Finally, in most cases, PowerShell works directly from the command prompt without having to fire up compilers or interpreters to create binaries.
 This means it is often the fastest way to get something done.

 Here are some of the things you can do with PowerShell: